bvett/adaptive-timer/README.md

 ```

 ### Start / Stop
 In the previous examples, AdaptiveTimer has been allowed to run indefinitely until interrupted by the user.
-To programmaticelly stop AdaptiveTimer, use its *stop()* instance method.
+To programmatically stop AdaptiveTimer, use its *stop()* instance method.

 **Note:** : It is up to the application to ensure other coroutines/tasks are cancelled after *stop()* is executed.
 Otherwise, those routines will become deadlocked awaiting *timer.value()*